|

 repayment options are crucial factors that contribute to the growth of the Loan

 Against Property market in India.
-Since LAP is secured by a property, financial
+Since LAPs are secured by property, financial

-institutions generally offer more favorable interest rates compared to
+institutions generally offer more favourable interest rates than

 unsecured loans.
 The reduced risk for lenders translates into lower costs for